Securing an internship is an essential component of your Westfield education.

 Disney Internship Program

-***The Program is fully open and will be accepting applicants for Spring 2022 at the start of the fall semester!
+***The Program is fully open and will be accepting applicants for Fall 2022 in late January/early February!

 The Disney College Program is a one-of-a-kind work/study plan that allows you to gain real-world experience in the professional world while expanding your education and planning for your future.
 We're looking for those exceptional students who have genuine enthusiasm for their professional futures and who love to make people smile.
 In addition, participants will enjoy special Disney benefits such as free theme park admission and a variety of discounts.
 It is an amazing internship like no other and at the most magical company in the world.
 For more information, contact Giselle Frechette (413) 572-5206 or email@example.com).